Visitation of Inmates at the Oneida County Jail:

 Adolescents ages 16 to 17 years of age – must be accompanied by a parent / legal guardian.

 - Each inmate is allowed (2) one hour visits each visitation week.
 The visitation week begins on Tuesday and ends on Saturday.
-An inmate can only receive one visit per day.
+An inmate can receive both two hour visits on the same day with prior approval from a supervisor.

 - No more than TWO visitors are allowed to visit an inmate at one time and no more than FOUR visitors are allowed per time-slot.
 Infants under the age of 1-year-old are not included in the visitor count.
 There are no exceptions to the under the age of 1-year" rule: If a child is 1-year-old or more, the child is counted as a visitor.